 Living Learning Communities

 Living Learning Communities (LLCs) are a special housing option which affords students the opportunity to continue the learning experience outside of the classroom.
 Each LLC creates an environment where students continue to learn outside of the classroom through the use of programming, daily interactions with other residents, and connection with faculty, staff, and community resources.
 Students who are selected to reside in a LLC are required to help develop and participate in LLC programming and to be an integral part of the community.

-All undergraduate housing options are supported by residence hall staff, including student Resident Assistants (RAs), Graduate Residence Directors (GRDs), and a full-time professional Residence Life Coordinator, Assistant Director, and Director of Residence Life.
+All undergraduate housing options are supported by residence hall staff, including student Resident Assistants (RAs), Graduate Residence Directors (GRDs), and a full-time professional Coordinator of Residence Life, Assistant Director of Residence Life, Associate Director of Student Affairs & Residence Life and Director of Student Affairs & Residence Life.

 Two Year Residency Requirement

 Chatham requires that all first-year, sophomore, and students with less than four complete terms live on campus.
 This two year residency requirement is vital in maintaining the vibrant residential community that defines the Chatham experience.

 Commuting to Campus

 Traditional undergraduate students may also choose to live with a parent or guardian in the Pittsburgh area (within 30 miles).
 Gateway students may choose to live on campus or in the surrounding area and commute.
 All students who would like to commute need to complete the Application for Commuter Student Status (my.chatham, documents and forms, Residence Life, Application for Commuter Students)